nylas/inbox.js/README.md

 gulp serve --port=<OPTIONAL PORT> --host=<OPTIONAL HOST>
 ```

+##Contributing

+We'd love your help making Inbox better!
+Join the Google Group for project updates and feature discussion.
+We also hang out in [##inbox on irc.freenode.net](http://webchat.freenode.net/?channels=##inbox), or you can email help@inboxapp.com.

+Please sign the [Contributor License Agreement](https://www.inboxapp.com/cla.html) before submitting patches.
+(It's similar to other projects, like NodeJS.)

 A more detailed guide on development, testing and contributing code is available in [CONTRIBUTING.md](CONTRIBUTING.md).